Human Access Project

 Organization based in Portland, Oregon, U.S.

-Human Access Project (HAP) is an organization based in Portland, Oregon, whose mission is "transforming Portland's relationship with the Willamette River".
-The organization's vision is a city in love with its river.
-HAP was founded by Willie Levenson, whose official title is the organization's Ringleader, is a tireless and effective advocate for swimming in the Willamette River he brings his love of water to his work as an activist for recreational access to the Willamette River in Portland.
+Human Access Project (HAP) is a nonprofit organization based in Portland, Oregon, whose mission is "transforming Portland's relationship with the Willamette River".
+The organization's vision is "a city in love with its river" and it describes its work through four objectives: "Build it, Use it, Love it, Sustain it".
+HAP was founded by Willie Levenson, who served as the organization's Executive Director and whose official title was Ringleader.
+During Levenson’s 16-year tenure, HAP became associated with a broader cultural shift in Portland’s relationship with the Willamette River, including expanded public access, organized river swimming, beach activation, public events, media advocacy, and civic partnerships.
+Levenson has been described as a tireless and effective advocate for swimming, river recreation, and public access to the Willamette River in Portland.

-HAP spearheaded the creation of the River Hugger Swim Team, Audrey McCall Beach and Poet's Beach, the opening of the Kevin Duckworth Memorial Dock for swimming, fishing and non-motorized boating, and organizes events such as the Big Float, Mayoral Swim, Duckworth Wednesday's, and the Valentine's Dip.
+During Levenson's tenure, HAP spearheaded the creation of the River Hugger Swim Team, Audrey McCall Beach and Poet's Beach, the opening of the Kevin Duckworth Memorial Dock for swimming, fishing and non-motorized boating, and public events including The Big Float, Mayoral Swim, Duckworth Wednesdays, the Valentine's Dip, Beach Brigade, and Audrey McCall Beach Splashdowns.